dirkgroenen/dirkgroenen.github.io/_posts/2015-05-20-the-next-level-mopidy-client.markdown

 published: true
 ---

-In 2013 I moved on my own and one of the things I definitely wanted in my new apartment was something that would enable me to control my music anywhere in the place.
+In 2013 I moved tot a new place and one of the things I definitely wanted in my new apartment was something that would enable me to control my music anywhere in the place.
 Of course, the first thing I thought about was Sony's Sonos, but looking at those prices and that awful interface I almost died.
 Lucky as I am I've chosen the road of being a developer.
 So why not just create my own system?!

 *TL;DR
 I just wanted to tell you a bit more about Mopify, but fine!
 The conclusion: Mopify is a Mopidy web client which aims on providing a full music experience and which needs a new create name/brand.*